tangjjbetsy/ATEPP/README.md

 3. **Error labels** of composition were found when manually verify the suspected pieces.

 Three csv files (`combined_suspect.csv`, `corrupted_suspect.csv`, `corrupted_confirmed,csv`) were uploaded.
 When using the dataset, you could exclude all pieces contained in these csv files.
 We will try to release a cleaner version soon.
+If you find any more issues or any errorous pieces that are not included in the above files, feel free to contact us.

 # Related Works
 ## [Composition Entity Linker](https://github.com/anusfoil/Composition-Entity-Linker)